kentik/coredns/plugin/bind/README.md

 ### Avoiding Listener Contention

-TLDR: When adding the bind plugin to a server block, it must also be added to all other server blocks that listen on the same port.
+TL;DR, When adding the _bind_ plugin to a server block, it must also be added to all other server blocks that listen on the same port.

 When more than one server block is configured to listen to a common port, those server blocks must either all use the _bind_ plugin, or all use default binding (no _bind_ plugin).
 Note that "port" here refers the TCP/UDP port that